expo/expo/docs/pages/guides/config-plugins.md

 ### Setting up a playground environment

-You can develop plugins easily using JS, but if you want to setup Jest tests and use TypeScript, you're gonna want a monorepo.
+You can develop plugins easily using JS, but if you want to setup Jest tests and use TypeScript, you will want a monorepo.

 A monorepo will enable you to work on a node module and import it in your Expo config like you would if it were published to NPM.
 Expo config plugins have full monorepo support built-in so all you need to do is setup a project.